 HSBC in Laundering Drug Money

-U.S. authorities in 2012 fined HSBC with a fine which reached $1.9 billion for letting launder money for drug cartels, allowing them in Mexico and Colombia to transfer hundreds of millions of dollars through HSBC accounts.
+U.S. authorities in 2012 fined HSBC with a fine that reached $1.9 billion for letting launder money for drug cartels, allowing them in Mexico and Colombia to transfer hundreds of millions of dollars through HSBC accounts.

 Drug cartels were acting freely as HSBC was accepting bulk cash deposits without asking or investigating where the money came from and why it was deposited into the bank, investigators said.
 Later, we discovered that the money had been deposited into the bank physically.
 The bank packed it into specially designed boxes that fit perfectly into the bank’s deposit slots, and that is exactly where the drug cartel implemented the whole creativity process.